bstewart/princeton_methods_camp/index.md

     url: "#about"
 ---

-# Welcome to the Princeton Sociology Summer Methods Camp 2019!
+# Princeton Sociology Summer Methods Camp 2019

 The Princeton Sociology Summer Methods Camp gives incoming Sociology PhD students a running start at the beginning of their PhD program.
 The computational and statistical training provides necessary foundation for statistics and methods classes.
 We understand that participants come into the program with different backgrounds and experiences, and the Summer Methods Camp will be helpful for everyone, regardless of background.